-Any party submitting a request to continue a hearing in a small claims matter must timely mail or personally serve a copy of the request on all parties in the action, and file with the court proof of service of the request.
-Hearing dates will remain as set unless the court serves on all parties a notice continuing the hearing.
-Failure to appear at a scheduled hearing date may adversely affect the case.
+Any party submitting a request to continue a hearing in a small claims matter must timely serve a copy of the request on all parties in the action, and file proof of service of the request with the court.
+Hearing dates remain as set unless the court serves a notice continuing the hearing.
+Failure to appear at a scheduled hearing date may adversely affect the party who fails to appear.

 If a defendant is brought into the case after a notice of continued hearing is served by the court, it is the responsibility of the plaintiff to serve notice of the new hearing date on the defendant.
-(Adopted 1/1/2018)
+(Adopted 1/1/2018; Rev. 1/1/2023)